DBAA/pico8-slideshow/README.md

 Move rom.p8 to root

-Move everything else (hub.p8 and the tweets folder) to /pico-8/carts
+Move hub.p8 and the current tweets folder to /pico-8/carts

-Do not copy blank.p8 to the SD card.
-That is just for use when making new carts.

 If a cart does not use `flip()` you may need to call `flip()` once when it first launches otherwise it will not push to the screen until you exit.
 Calling `cls()` might also help.